oge-dev/Launch-Countdown-Timer/README.md

 ![Desktop Design Preview](./design/desktop-design.jpg)

 ### Requirements
-- A live countdown timer that starts at 14 days and updates every second.
+- See a live countdown timer that ticks down every second (start the count at 14 days)
-- Hover effects on all interactive elements.
+- See hover states for all interactive elements on the page
-- **Bonus**: Implement a flip animation for the timer cards when the numbers change.
+- **Bonus**: When a number changes, make the card flip from the middle

 ## Solution